Das Kapital was the most important work of Karl Marx which included the criticism of political economy.

 CH-26 & CH-27 THE SECRET OF PRIMITIVE ACCUMULATION,

 Primitive accumulation is a process to separate the producer from the means of production.
 It is known as primitive because it is historical and it dated back to feudal exploitation, and later capital exploitation.
 The then producers and now labourers were exploited, also the expropriation of the agricultural labourers was another historic stage of the beginning of exploitation.

 The critique of political economy is well addressed through the capitalist mode of production where on one side capitalist dominates the other that is the wage labourer.
-The working class (labourer) is exploited from the pre historic times from that the feudal system which led to the exploitation of people by expropriation.
-As one stage leads to another, so as exploitation of agricultural land shifts from exploitation of the wage labourers, where the capitalists from the surplus -value gains more profit and gets richer.
-Hence, the capitalists dominates the labourer just to acquire surplus-value, which is the ultimate Goal
+The working class (labourer) is exploited from the prehistoric times from that the feudal system which led to the exploitation of people by expropriation.
+As one stage leads to another, so as the exploitation of agricultural land shifts from the exploitation of the wage-labourers, where the capitalists from the surplus-value gains more profit and gets richer.
+Hence, the capitalists dominate the labourer just to acquire surplus-value, which is the ultimate Goal